Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: Sojourn time, its physical interpretation and a time-energy uncertainty relation

 \section{Sojourn time, its physical interpretation and a time-energy uncertainty relation}

-The characterization of the half-width $\Gamma$ by \eqref{(2.19.1)} (definition ~\ref{def:2.2}) becomes awkward in practice, see \eqref{(2.26.1)}.
-Since $\Gamma$ is the most fundamental physical quantity characterizing decay, it would both more elegant and conceptually more advantageous to characterize it by a global quantity - i.e., not relying on pointwise estimates in the time variable.
+Since $\Gamma$ is the most fundamental physical quantity characterizing decay, it would both more elegant and conceptually more advantageous to characterize it by a global quantity - i.e., not relying on pointwise estimates in the time variable, such as \eqref{(2.10.1)}.

 This subject has a very long history, well summarized in the introduction to the article of Gislason, Sabelli and Wood \cite{GSW}, with various important references: it is known under the general heading of ''time-energy uncertainty relation''.
 More recent reviews of the topic, which also added significant new results, are the articles by Brunetti and Fredenhagen \cite{BrF2} and Pfeifer and Fr\"{o}hlich \cite{PFro}, as well as the book \cite{Bus}, to which we also refer for additional references.

 An initial relevant remark is that the early version of the time-energy uncertainty relation, stating that, if the energy of a system is measured during a time $\Delta t$, the corresponding uncertainty $\Delta E$ in the energy variable $E$ must satisfy $\Delta E \Delta t \ge \frac{1}{2}\hbar$, is physically untenable, because, as reviewed in the introduction to \cite{GSW}, it seems generally accepted that the energy of a system can be measured with arbitrary precision and speed.
 This was first pointed out by Aharonov and Bohm \cite{ABohm}.
 The point we wish to make is that the very designation ''time-energy uncertainty relation'' is inadequate, because the quantity multiplying $\Delta E$ in the would-be inequality is of entirely different nature from ''$\Delta t$''.
 Our results in this section bring a new light on this matter.